Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 - Women and girls;

-- Local decision-makers and community leaders;
+- Teachers, academics, and opinion leaders;

-Please note that proposals addressing audiences not listed above can still be eligible, but such proposals must clearly indicate why addressing the proposed audience is especially important to achieving the goals stated in Section A of this APS.
+Please note that proposals addressing audiences not listed above can still be eligible, but such proposals must clearly indicate why addressing the proposed audience is especially important for achieving the goals stated in Section A of this APS.

 The following types of programs are not eligible for funding: